A microscopic theory of Anderson localization of electrons in random lattices: Model and fundamental relations

+It is not, however, directly derivable from the microscopic theory.
+It is obtained from the electron-hole irreducible vertex $L^{RA}_{\mathbf{k}\mathbf{k}'}(E;\omega,\mathbf{q})$ by using the Bethe-Salpeter equation~\eqref{eq:BS-fundamental} and Eq.~\eqref{eq:GRA-K}.

-We use the Bethe-Salpeter equation~\eqref{eq:BS-fundamental} to reach the dominant contribution to the electron-hole correlation function in the low-energy limit $\omega,q\to 0$.
-We can determine the eigenvectors of the symmetrized version of the integral kernel in this equation.
-That is, we find normalized vectors $\phi^{S}_{\veck}(E)$ obeying the following equations
+We use the Bethe-Salpeter equation~\eqref{eq:BS-fundamental} to obtain the dominant contribution to the electron-hole correlation function in the low-energy limit $\omega,q\to 0$.
+We determine the eigenvectors of the symmetrized version of the integral kernel in this equation.
+That is, we find normalized vectors $\phi^{S}_{\veck}(E)$ that satisfy the following equations

 Generally, the eigenvalues $S(E)\le 1$ in the metallic phase.
 The low-energy asymptotics of the electron-hole vertex projected to the eigenstate $\left|\phi^{S}\right\rangle$ is \be \left\langle \phi^{S}\left|G^{R}\mathcal{K}^{RA}(E;\omega,\vecq)G^{A}\right|\phi^{S}\right\rangle \to \frac{S(E)}{\mathcal{D}^{S}(E;\omega,\vecq)} \ee with